-On September 20, 2022, the Company announced it had entered into an Exploration Agreement with the Constance Lake First Nation ("CLFN)") in relation to exploration and potential development at the Company's Nagagami Project near Hearst, Ontario.
+As announced on September 20, 2022, the Company announced it had entered into an Exploration Agreement with the Constance Lake First Nation ("CLFN)") in relation to exploration and potential development at the Company's Nagagami Project near Hearst, Ontario.
 The Agreement establishes a commitment by Noble to provide accommodation, to engage in ongoing consultation and establish a mutually beneficial cooperative and productive relationship with the CLFN for projects located in their traditional area.
-An Early Exploration Permit has been received from the Province and helicopter supported drilling is in the process of mobilizing.
 Algoma Ore Properties performed the original airborne magnetic survey in the area that identified the complex.
 Limited drilling was aimed at the magnetic ring structure in search of iron deposits.
 Despite drilling in the wrong geology for niobium and rare earth metals, one of the Algoma drillholes returned 0.3% Nb205 from a grab sample of syenite taken at 230 feet downhole.
-The program will consist of three diamond drill holes for a total of 2,000 meters.
-Additional drilling will be planned with favourable results.
+The program will consist of three diamond drill holes for a total of 2,000 meters, and may lead to additional drilling.

 On October 17, 2022, the Company announced drilling had been completed on the project.
 A total of 1302 meters were drilled in two holes.
 The target of the drilling was a magnetic low on the Nagagami Carbonatite Complex where on comparable complexes, niobium and rare earth mineralization has been discovered and mined.
-An example of this is the St Honore, (Niobec) Carbonatite Complex in Quebec.
+An example of this is the St Honoré, (Niobec) Carbonatite Complex in Quebec.
 The core is presently being logged and samples taken in order to analyze for the presence of niobium and rare earth elements.
-The drilling was done with the cooperation with the Constance Lake First Nation ("CLFN") with which Noble has agreed to engage in ongoing consultation and establish a mutually beneficial cooperative and productive relationship with the CLFN for projects located in their traditional area.
+The drilling was done in cooperation with the CLFN pursuant to the Exploration Agreement that is in place.

-On December 5, 2022, the Company announced Analyses have been received for the Company's Nagagami Project near Hearst, Ontario.
-A total of 1,302 meters were drilled in two vertical holes to test the theory that Rare Earth Element ("REE") and Niobium ("Nb") mineralization could be found in the Nagagami Carbonatite Complex.
+On December 5, 2022, the Company announced analysis had been received for the work on the Nagagami Project.
+The 1,302 meters of drilling in two vertical holes was undertaken to test the theory that Rare Earth Element ("REE") and Niobium ("Nb") mineralization could be found in the Nagagami Carbonatite Complex.
 The target of the drilling was a magnetic low in the centre of the Nagagami Complex that is geologically comparable to niobium- and rare earth-bearing complexes discovered and mined elsewhere.
-The St Honore, (Niobec) Carbonatite in Quebec is such a complex that is mining separate REE- and Nb-bearing zones.
+The St Honoré, (Niobec) Carbonatite in Quebec is such a complex that is mining separate REE- and Nb-bearing zones.